KimLHill/MSP3/README.md

     Further information about forking a repository can be found [here](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo).

+### **Credits**
+* The website is for a fictional online cookbook, the content is fictional and was created by myself.
+* I used this [post](https://stackoverflow.com/questions/37247474/es6-in-jshint-jshintrc-has-esversion-but-still-getting-warning-using-atom) to get the comment to resolve the JSHint warnings cause by esversion: 6.
+* Photos used were from [Wheybox's Instagram page](https://www.instagram.com/whey_box/), a link to each for each image is provided below under Media.

 ### Acknowledgements ###
 * My Code Institute mentor Seun Owonikoko whose feedback throughout the project influenced my website design, content and features.